LewisBull2303/UltimateRPS/README.md

   - Featured at the top center of the screen when you first load the website is a dropdown which allows the user to select the amount of rounds they want to play
   - The user can pick to play 1 to 8 rounds.
   - The dropdown menu has been styled to appeal to a wide audiance and allows the user to clearly see the option from the backdrop
-  - It is fully responsive on all screen sizes
+  - It is fully responsive on all screen sizes and it located on the home page
+  - User Stories answered: 1, 4, 6, 9, 10, 13

 ![image](https://github.com/user-attachments/assets/09a6ff45-ec89-429f-9fc6-f2f1dabcfd0d)